microsoft/CosmosDB_Multi-Tenant/README.md

 Consider the option of loading the rental car and hotel room data with inventory type as the parition key.
 Another option is to load the data per business location using business location id.

-3.1 Load Rental Car and Hotel Room availability data into 'Availability_by_Inventory_Item' container
+3.1 Load the Rental Car and Hotel Room availability data into 'Availability_by_Inventory_Item' container

-3.2 Load Rental Car and Hotel Room availability data into 'Availability_by_BizLocation' container
+3.2 Load the Rental Car and Hotel Room availability data into 'Availability_by_BizLocation' container

 3.3 Analyze Query performance to satisfy read and write requirement